StagPython/StagPy/README.md

 the pressure and stream function fields).
 See `./main.py --var` for a complete list of available variables.

-The aim is to have different cases in one file (Cartesian, Spherical Annulus, etc)
+The aim is to have different cases in one file (Cartesian, Spherical Annulus, etc).

 The code to read the binary output files has been adapted from a matlab version initially developed by Boris Kaus.